There's lots of blame to go around for 2017 Cubs debacle-in-the-making

 There’s lots of blame to go around for 2017 Cubs debacle-in-the-making

-Remember the halcyon days of 2012, when the Cubs closed June with a record of 28-49 and stared into the abyss of another 85 games with the likes of Darwin Barney, David DeJesus, Joe Mather, Chris Volstad and Justin Germano?
+Remember the halcyon days of 2012, when the Cubs closed June with a 28-49 record and stared into the abyss of another 85 games with Darwin Barney, David DeJesus, Joe Mather, Chris Volstad and Justin Germano?

 OK, I know, that season was awful.
 Compared with the current one, though, it had a few things going for it.
 Like innocence.
 Like hope.
 Like invisibility.

 That was Season 1 of the Theo Epstein era.
-The challenges of Season 6 arguably are even greater.
+The challenges of Season 6 are arguably even greater.

 Innocence?
 A veteran rotation that’s a shell of its collective 2016 self is anything but innocent.
-A manager who practically ruined Kyle Schwarber by putting and keeping him at the top of the lineup — and who has been almost too calm amid the storm of a season in disarray — has earned a degree of skepticism.
+Manager Joe Maddon, who practically ruined Kyle Schwarber by putting and keeping him at the top of the lineup — and who has been almost too calm amid the storm of a season in disarray — has earned a degree of skepticism.
 A roster-building savant who took clubhouse chemistry and leadership for granted has to be questioned.

 Invisibility?
 Think of what have been the biggest Cubs stories this season.
 Schwarber’s flameout.
 Addison Russell’s trouble at home.
 Miguel Montero’s speak-up-and-shipped-out.
 Top it with Wednesday’s impossibly awkward White House visit, and baseball’s most disappointing team in 2017 also has been one of its least warm and cuddly.

 Or maybe I’m just overreacting to it all.
-Watching Kris Bryant, the team’s best player, be helped off the field while Kyle Hendricks, Jason Heyward and Ben Zobrist already are out with injuries will do that to a guy.
+Watching Kris Bryant, the Cubs’ best player, be helped off the field while Kyle Hendricks, Jason Heyward and Ben Zobrist already are out with injuries will do that to a guy.

 “It’s an important time for us to come together as a team and for us to establish our identity,” Epstein said.
 “I don’t think we’ve found our edge yet that we’ll need to play with to win games.”